Tibetan Buddhist practice and study group

-First Thursday of each month · Lama Chonam leads the practice.
+First Thursday of each month · we chant the practice in English.

 Our practice is authentic and traditional, but we try to make it "user-friendly" by explaining the basic points and providing texts to everyone attending.
 You can chant along, read the liturgy to yourself, or enjoy meditating on the sounds.